-The B2B buying process is long, arduous, and filled with potential roadblocks.
+The B2B buying process is longer, more unpredictable, and filled with potential roadblocks.

-To help you, this article breaks down the complex B2B buying process into easy-to-understand steps so that you can make the sale.
+This article breaks down the complex journey into easy-to-understand steps and offers actionable advice on how to streamline it.
 We explain how to identify decision-makers, build a case for your product, and close the deal.

-The business-to-business (B2B) buying process is the steps that a company takes to purchase products or services from another business.
+The business-to-business (B2B) buying process is the series of steps that must take place before a business can purchase goods or services from another business.

 What makes the B2B buying journey complex?